Following are the steps to get started with OpenEBS on a Kubernetes cluster.

 As a prerequisite, check if open-iscsi is installed and running on kubelet.
 See Steps for configuring and verifying open-iscsi.

-You can install OpenEBS either through stable helm chart or by using OpenEBS operator/kubectl.
+You can install OpenEBS either through stable helm chart or by through OpenEBS helm chart or by using OpenEBS operator/kubectl.

-Setup RBAC for helm tiller and install the chart from Kubernetes stable helm repo using the following commands.
+Setup RBAC for helm tiller and install the chart from Kubernetes stable and deploy the storage class templates.

 Using OpenEBS Operator (kubectl):

 Optional: Create a catalog of storage classes and publish them to your developers.
-Two default storage classes (openebs-jiva-default and openebs-cstor-sparse) are added to the cluster when you install OpenEBS.
+A default storage class (openebs-standard) is added to the cluster when you install OpenEBS.

 Optional: An OpenEBS enabled cluster can be imported into mayaonline.io for better visibility, volume management, and integrated ChatOps experience with Slack.